Have you ever wanted to get started in Real Estate but felt like you didn’t have the funds to get your foot in the door?

 If you're a real estate investor that deals with motivated seller leads, short sales, probates, REOs (bank owned properties), and other distressed properties, then this funding is great to have in your tool belt.

-Particularly when dealing with short sales and REOs there can stipulations that require you to officially close and buy a property before wholesaling it to another person or company.
+Particularly when dealing with short sales and REOs there can be stipulations that require you to officially close and buy a property before wholesaling it to another person or company.
 This is where transactional funding can play a key part in your real estate business.

 This is a huge benefit because when you deal with hard money lenders, banks, and even private money lenders - they usually won't always fund 100% of the deal.
 Keep in mind that most transactional lenders will only fund a deal if, and only if, you have the end buyer ready to purchase the property.

-This means you typically do not have to provide a proof of income, fill out all of the paperwork you would need with a traditional lender, or have your credit checked.
+This means you typically do not have to provide proof of income, fill out all of the paperwork you would need with a traditional lender, or have your credit checked.
 This is beneficial if you have bad or poor credit, and little to no income.

 Double closing is the back-to-back property purchase and sale involving the original seller, the original investor (wholesaler), and the end buyer.
 By using a third-party transactional funding lender, you'll be able to use their funds instead of your own to close the deal.